-This dreamteam of Java Usergrid Monster with Cassandra seems to be rather hungry.
+This team of Java Usergrid Monster with Cassandra seems to be rather hungry.

-Thanks to my previous season’salgo-trading project I had a heritage, consisting of a dedicated host with 64 GB of RAM, huge ssd and vivid CPU.
+Thanks to my previous season’s algo-trading project I had a heritage, consisting of a dedicated instance with 64 GB of RAM, a huge SSD, and a powerful CPU.

 It has been a good bargain one day, so it’s pretty sorrowful for me just to let it go.
-I decided to utilise it for my later adventures.
+I decided to utilize it for my later adventures.

-I’ve already had a virtualisation setup that I decided to use.
+I’ve already had a virtualization setup running that I decided to use.

-It allows to have more or less separated virtual hosts, living on one instance and share resources between them in automatic or manual manner.
+It give me have more or less separated virtual hosts, living on one physical instance, and share resources between them in an automatic or manual manner.

 Previously, that setup fitted all my needs like a charm.